Dog food: Grain-free and low-carbohydrate

 Some dog food products differentiate themselves as grain- or carbohydrate-free to offer the consumer an alternative, claiming carbohydrates in pet foods to be fillers with little or no nutritional value.
 A study published in Nature suggests that domestic dogs' ability to easily metabolize carbohydrates may be a key difference between wolves and dogs.

 Some consumers and manufacturers say dogs perform better on grain-free diets, while some veterinarians doubt this for a lack of scientific evidence.
 In 2019, a study comparing dry dog food that was manufactured in the United States found that 75% of food containing feed grade grains also contained measurable levels of various mycotoxins (discussed below), while none of the grain-free dry diets tested had any detectable levels of mycotoxins.
 Feed grade (lower quality grade) grains that are allowed to spoil and become moldy are the suspected source of the mycotoxins.
 This is the first published study to show a potential health benefit to feeding grain-free commercial dry pet foods.

 In 2019, the U.S. Food and Drug Administration identified 16 dog food brands linked to canine heart disease.
-The FDA has investigated more than 500 cases of dilated cardiomyopathy in dogs eating food marketed as grain-free.
+The FDA has investigated more than 500 cases of dilated cardiomyopathy (DCM) in dogs eating food marketed as grain-free.
 The 16 brands are: Acana, Zignature, Taste of the Wild, 4Health, Earthborn Holistic, Blue Buffalo, Nature's Domain, Fromm, Merrick, California Natural, Natural Balance, Orijen, Nature's Variety, NutriSource, Nutro, and Rachael Ray Nutrish.
 These brands are labeled as "grain-free" and list peas, lentils, or potatoes as the main ingredient.
 The top three brands associated with reports of cardiomyopathy are Acana with 67 reports, Zignature with 64, and Taste of the Wild with 53 reports.

-Recently, the FDA said that they could not "establish a causal relationship with reported product(s).”
+In 2022, the FDA released a follow-up report which superseded the 2019 research.
+The follow-up report stated the following: